paulwrubel/Triangles/README.md

 # Triangles
 ---
-A fun processing project about triangles that shoot bullets
+A fun processing project about Triangles that shoot Bullets

 Supported by [processing](https://processing.org/) libraries.